 Financing of implementation support

-One of the key features of the RHP is that it is implemented by the Partner Countries themselves, enabling them to build capacities for future housing projects.
-To help them implement the Programme according to best practice, they benefit from implementation support such as technical assistance.
+One of the key features of the RHP was that the Programme was implemented by the Partner Countries themselves, enabling them to build capacities for future housing projects.
+To help them implement the Programme according to best practice, they benefitted from implementation support such as technical assistance.

-In addition, several Donor countries are supporting RHP governance and visibility activities.
-These Donors are Cyprus, the Czech Republic, Hungary, Romania and the Slovak Republic.
-Altogether, they have provided EUR 0.3 million.
+In addition, several Donor countries supported RHP governance and visibility activities.
+These Donors were Cyprus, the Czech Republic, Hungary, Romania and the Slovak Republic.
+Altogether, they provided EUR 0.3 million.